Vankabiasalah/Vankabiasalah/README.md

 - 👋 Hi, I’m @Vankabiasalah
-- 👀 I’m interested to maki!
+- 👀 I’m interested to daangaming!
+-
 - 🌱 I’m currently learning for making kukis
 - 💞️ I’m looking to collaborate on YouTube kid
 - 📫 How to reach me akbarvanka@gmail.com